mohzy83/NppMarkdownPanel/README.md

 ![npp-preview](help/npp-preview.png "Layout of the plugin folder after installation")

+## Version History

+### Version 0.5.0
+- change zoomlevel for the preview in settings dialog
+- change css file for the markdown style
+- the new settings are persistent

+### Version 0.4.0
+- switched from CommonMark.Net to markdig rendering library

+### Version 0.3.0
+- synchronize viewer with caret position

+### Version 0.2.0
+- Initial release

 ### Feature - Synchronize viewer with caret position

 ![npp-sync-caret](help/sync_caret.gif "Synchronize viewer with caret position")

 ## License